Kush1101/Computer-Vision-using-convolutional-networks-in-tensorflow/README.md

 [Learn more](https://www.tensorflow.org/guide) about Tensorflow.

 We define multiple convolutional layers in our model use pooling to reduce the amount of pixel data.
 We also use callbacks to call off training when our desired accuracy is achieved.
-We define a separate class for that.
+We define a separate class for the same.
 Using Convolutons we an improve the accuracy of our model on both the training and the test set.
 To learn more about convolutions:
 [Please refer this playlist](https://bit.ly/2UGa7uH).
 Here we will e using the [Fashion_MNIST Data set](https://github.com/zalandoresearch/fashion-mnist).